Multivariate distributions with fixed marginals and correlations: Introduction

 This problem, in different guises, appears in numerous fields: physics~\cite{smith1981gust}, engineering~\cite{lampard1968stochastic}, ecology~\cite{Dias2008}, and finance~\cite{Lawrance1981}, to name just a few.
 Due to its applicability in the generation of synthetic optimization problems, it has also received special attention by the simulation community ~\cite{hill1994},~\cite{henderson2000}.

-It is a very well studied problem with a variety of approaches.
+A variety of approaches exist for this well studied problem.
 When the marginals are normal and the distribution is continuous with respect to Lebesgue measure, this is just the problem of generating a multivariate normal with specified correlation matrix.
 It is well known how to accomplish this (see, for instance~\cite{fishman1996}, p.
 223) for any matrix in $\Omega$.

 For marginals that are not normal, the question is very much harder.
 A common method is to employ families of copulas (see for instance~\cite{nelson1999}), but there are very few techniques that apply to general marginals.
 Instead, different families of copulas typically focus on different marginal distributions.